 When looking for the curry, find Thai-made red curry paste and yellow curry paste if you can.
 The ingredients of each are pretty similar, but the yellow curry paste tends to have a more aromatic floral scent while the red curry paste isn’t as complex.
 By the way, both look ‘red’ when you open the can, so it is easy to get the two confused.
 If you mix them up, you can tell them apart by the scent.

-In Thailand, pickled mustard greens are typically served as a side dish with khao soi along with slices of small red onions and lime.
+In Thailand, pickled mustard greens are typically served as a side dish with khao soi along with a cucumber salad and slices of small red onions and lime.
 If you see this at your local market, definitely pick some up to serve on the side.

-This pepper in oil is what makes khao soi go from mild to “Thai Hot.”
+This pepper in oil is what makes khao soi Thai coconut curry noodle bowls go from mild to “Thai Hot.”
 It’s also what give Khao Soi that rim of flavorful orange oil on the top.
 Save this to have on the side and add to your bowl one small spoonful at a time to control the heat.

 Now, for what you’ll pick up at your local grocer or farmer’s market.
 I recommend dark meat chicken as it is more flavorful (more authentic too) and is perfect for a slow cooker.
 White meat tends to get hard and chunky.